Wilhelm Streitberg

 Wilhelm August Streitberg (23 February 1864 – 19 August 1925) was a German Indo-Europeanist, specializing in Germanic languages.
 Together with Karl Brugmann, he founded the Indogermanische Forschungen journal.

-He studied Germanistics and Indo-European philology at Münster Academy and at the universities of Berlin and Leipzig, receiving his habilitation for Indo-European linguistics at Münster in 1889.
-In 1906, he became a full professor, and three years later relocated to the University of Munich as a professor of Indo-European linguistics.
+He studied Germanistics and Indo-European philology at Münster Academy and at the Humboldt University of Berlin and Leipzig University, receiving his habilitation for Indo-European linguistics at Münster Academy in 1889.
+In 1906, he became a full professor, and three years later relocated to the Ludwig-Maximilians-Universität München as a professor of Indo-European linguistics.
 In 1920, he returned to Leipzig, where he taught classes up until his death in 1925.
 From 1911 to 1920, he was a member of the Bavarian Academy of Sciences.